 Which would you rather pass to your children or grandchildren?
 A thumb drive filled with your journal entries and digital photos or a beautiful journal filled with your stories and photos with notes about when and where they were taken?
 Let me tell you from experience, there is peace (and oodles of aforementioned nostalgia) when flipping through pages penned in the hand of someone we love.
 Though my grandma has been gone for decades, I was recently gifted her travel journals, written in old wire-bound steno books detailing adventures.
 Simple, often considered mundane details, right there in her handwriting.
 I let myself read just a few pages every now and then to make it last as long as possible.
 They are among my most prized possessions.
 Enough said.

 Over the next several weeks, I’m going to break down various ways I keep it analog and give pointers on making them a habit.
-It will include traditional journaling, planning, bullet journaling, and various sub categories within those topics.
-If any of those things might be something you’re interested in, let me know.
+It will include traditional journaling, planning, bullet journaling, letter writing, and various sub categories within those topics.
+Let me know if any of those things might be something you’re interested in.
 It might help me decide which I write about first.

 ¹ When it comes to gravitational pull, the iPad Pro has more than the earth itself, therefore, I am being pulled in against my will.